My Wishlist

-leopard crossing in front of safari vehicle
+A group of elephants crossing the road in front of a safari vehicle in South Africa.

 Home/Destinations/Africa/Botswana/Travel Guide/A Traveller's Guide to Africa